Python3pkg/Products.SilvaExternalSources/CodeSources/cs_toc/README.txt

 path don't get an "External source is broken" message when (pre)viewing the rendered document.
 Thanks to Irene Fellner at WU Wien for the tip.

-You can edit the error message on line 22 of multi_toc.
+You can edit the error message on line 17 of toc.
 You can also have it fail silently by making the errormessage nothing.
 Note that if you change other code and cause an error the message will remain the same, even though the path may be valid.